Loading Dock Safety Loading Dock Safety

 • Inadequate ventilation

 Workers in shipping and receiving areas can be exposed to hazards involving external trucking firms contracted to deliver and carry loads.
-If truck drivers are unfamiliar with the workplace, it can put everyone at risk.
+If truck drivers are not familiar with the workplace, it can put everyone at risk.

 For example, there may be: